cn0047/stash/ed/patterns.messaging.md

 which describes how two different parts of a Message-Passing-System communicate with each other.

+Specific benefits of messaging:

+* Remote Communication.
+* Platform/Language Integration (independency).
+* Asynchronous Communication.
+* Variable Timing (external API may respond 1 or 3 or 5 seconds).
+* Reliable Communication.
+* Disconnected Operation (When offline -> put in queue, when online -> consume).
+* Mediation (message broker behaves like brain).

 #### Message Exchange Patterns:

 * In-Only (one-way) - send message receive status